E&P Magazine - July 2020

 Does a company’s diversity and inclusion program hit the numbers but miss the point?

-Many technologies developed for applications in other industries also have compelling uses in the petroleum industry.
+Many technologies developed for applications in other industries also have compelling uses in the oil and gas industry.

 Major oilfield service companies agree that the Middle Eastern region will be less severely impacted by the downturn compared to other regions.